 Are E-mails appropriate?

-with the family such as a business associate or a former neighbor.
-The family
+family such as a business associate or a former neighbor.
+The family will appreciate

-in addition to flowers.
+addition to flowers.
 Catholics and non- Catholics may arrange for a mass to be said

 for the deceased.
-It is also appropriate to arrange a mass on the
+It is also appropriate to arrange a mass on the anniversary of the

 Should I send a Memorial Gift?

-requested such a gift in lieu of flowers.
-Usually the family will designate a
+a gift in lieu of flowers.
+Usually the family will designate a specific organization or

 (see: Keepsakes, Mementos & Memorial Gifts)

 Here are some basic things to keep in mind when you're writing a sympathy letter as